PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Proposed Methods

 \subsection{PointNorm-Tiny}

-Although PointNorm has excellent inference latency and classification accuracy, it has a relatively large amount of parameters (12.63M).
-This motivates us to design a lightweight version essential for mobile deployment.
-Ideally, the lightweight version should have a small amount of parameters, a substantial inference latency, and a promising classification accuracy.
-To this end, we make three modifications to PointNorm to obtain the lightweight version called PointNorm-Tiny.
-Firstly, we decrease the bottleneck ratio for each C-ResBlock from 1.00 to 0.25.
-Secondly, we reduce the embedding dimension for the feature embedding step from 64 to 32.
-Finally, we reduce the C-ResBlock number by 50\%.
-The proposed PointNorm-Tiny has only 0.68M parameters; it inferences faster than PointNet++; and it delivers excellent classification accuracy in the experiments.
+PointNorm has excellent inference latency and classification accuracy, but many amount of parameters (12.63M).
+This motivates us to design a lightweight version suitable for mobile deployment.
+The lightweight version should have few parameters, a high inference latency, and a good classification accuracy.
+To create PointNorm-Tiny, we make three adjustments.
+First, we reduce the bottleneck ratio from 1.00 to 0.25.
+Second, we lower the feature embedding dimension from 64 to 32.
+Third, we reduce ResBlock by 50\%.
+PointNorm-Tiny has only 0.68M parameters, infers faster than PointNet++, and delivers delivers faithful classification accuracy in the experiments.